Theory of gating in recurrent neural networks: output gate controls dimensionality and leads to a novel chaotic transition

-In addition to shaping of the Lyapunov spectrum, we would like to study the chaotic nature of the time-varying phase by means of the maximal Lyapunov exponent, and characterize when the transition to chaos occurs.
+We would also like to study the chaotic nature of the time-varying phase by means of the maximal Lyapunov exponent, and characterize when the transition to chaos occurs.
 We extend the DMFT for the gated RNN to calculate the maximum Lyapunov exponent, and to do this, we make use of a technique suggested by \cite{derrida1986random,cessac1995increase} and clearly elucidated in \cite{schuecker2018optimal}.
-The starting point of the method is two replicas of the system $\mathbf{x}^1(t)$ and $\mathbf{x}^2(t)$ with the same coupling matrices $J^{h,z,r}$ and the same parameters.
-If the two systems are started with initial conditions which are close, then the rate of convergence/divergence of the trajectories reveals the maximal Lyapunov exponent.
-To this end, let's define $d(t,s) := N^{-1} \sum (x_i^1(t) - x_i^2(s))^2$, and study the growth rate of $d(t,t)$.
-In the large $N$ limit, we expect population averages like $ C^{12}(t,s) := N^{-1} \sum x_i^1(t)x_i^2(s)$ to be self-averaging (like in the DMFT for a single system) \footnote{The local chaos hypothesis employed by Cessac amounts to the same assumption}, and thus we can write

-For trajectories that start nearby, the asymptotic growth rate of $d(t)$ is the maximal Lyapunov exponent.
-In order to calculate this using the DMFT, we need a way to calculate $C^{12}$ -- the correlation {\it between} replicas -- for a typical instantiation of systems in the large $N$ limit.
-As suggested by \cite{schuecker2018optimal}, this can be achieved by considering a joint generating functional for the replicated system:

-We then proceed to take the disorder average of this generating functional -- in much the same way as a single system -- and this introduces correlations between the state vectors of the two replicas.
-A saddle-point approximation as in the single system case (c.f.
-Appendix \ref{app:DMFT_derivation}), yields a system of coupled SDEs (one for each replica), similar to eq. \ref{eq:DMFT_1}, but now the noise processes in the two replicas are coupled, so that terms like $\langle \eta_h^1(t) \eta_h^2(t') \rangle$ need to be considered.
-As before, the SDEs imply the equations of motion for the correlation functions
+The details are provided in Appendix \ref{app:Lyapunov_DMFT}, and the end result of the calculation is the DMFT prediction for $\lambda_{max}$ as the solution to a generalized eigenvalue problem for $\kappa$ involving the correlation functions of the state variables: